Wireless

 Wireless Access @ San Antonio College

-The wireless network is available to San Antonio College students, faculty and staff and offers fast and reliable data connection speeds.
-Wireless Internet access is available inside many buildings at San Antonio College campus and also offers outdoor wireless in certain areas of campus.
-This site is your central 'one-stop shop' for useful information regarding San Antonio College's wireless networks, wireless hotspot locations, connection instructions, frequently asked questions and equipment loaner programs.
+San Antonio College offers fast and reliable wireless network access to students, faculty, and staff.
+The network is available inside many campus buildings and in select outdoor areas.
+This site serves as your central hub for important information about SAC's wireless networks, hotspot locations, connection instructions, FAQs, and equipment loaner programs.

 Wireless Terms